InsideZhou/Instep/README.md

-#Instep
+# Instep
-> A set of tools and utilities that are designed to make coding easier and intuitive.
+> Tools are designed to make coding easier.